Table of Contents[Hide][Show]

 Not only does synthetic vitamin A contribute to skeletal birth defects, but it can contribute to osteoporosis as well.
 VKM recommends older women and those at increased risk of fracture and osteoporosis should reduce their use of synthetic vitamin A.

 According to VKM, it’s estimated about 10% of older women exceed the max safe amount of synthetic vitamin A just from food and supplements.
 Since vitamin A is often found in anti-aging creams, these are more likely to be used by the same group of women they’re most likely to harm.
+A good alternative to retinol is bakuchiol or babchi oil.

 Here are cosmetic and skincare products that may contain retinyl palmitate or retinoic acid: